rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

 import numpy

 class Attribute(object):
-    """ Manages a single attribute variable that uses data from a vertex buffer """
+    """Manages a single attribute variable that uses data from a vertex buffer"""

     # maps data types to their associated vertex size and component data type
     _ATTRIB_SIZE_TYPE = {